alexshub1/bootstrapResponsiveDesign/README.md

 The whiskey drop website has been made responsive using Bootstrap row and column classes.

-Please view the webpage which is hosted on GitHub Pages at https://alexshub1.github.io/bootstrapResponsiveDesign/ then re-size the browser to see the effect at the different breakpoints.
+Please view the webpage which is hosted on GitHub Pages at https://alexshub1.github.io/bootstrapResponsiveDesign/